-As Meizu’s latest flagship, the Meizu 16 is powered by a Qualcomm Snapdragon 845 processor.
-This flagship adopts a copper piper for heat dissipation, which brings it better heat dissipation performance and guarantees games run more smoothly and more stable.
+As Meizu’s latest flagship phone, the Meizu 16 is powered by a Qualcomm Snapdragon 845 processor.
+This phone adopts a copper piper for heat dissipation, which brings it better heat dissipation performance and guarantees games run more smoothly and more stable.
 Besides, there have been some changes in its appearance and design.
 The smartphone features a 3D four-sided curved glass back cover instead of a metal back plate.
 In the meantime, the phone body’s thickness is 7.3mm.
 Therefore, the Meizu 16 becomes the slimmest smartphone with the under-screen fingerprint reader on sale.
 Today, let’s start the teardown of the flagship to explore its internal structure and workmanship.

 After removing the back cover, the smartphone’s internal structure can be seen.
 The PCB is covered by a plastic plate.